cvetomir-todorov/CecoChat/README.md

-[Chat engine](docs/intro-capabilities.md) for millions of users.
+[Chat engine](docs/intro-capabilities.md) for millions of users

-* [System design](docs/intro-design.md) based on microservice architecture
-* [Implementation](source/) based on cloud agnostic technologies
-  - Integration: Kafka, gRPC, WebSocket, HTTP
-  - Data storage: YugabyteDB, Cassandra, Redis
-  - Internal implementation: .NET 6, ASP.NET
-* Dynamically and statically [configurable](docs/design-configuration.md) microservices
-* [Observable](docs/design-observability.md) environment based on OpenTelemetry
-  - Tracing: Jaeger
-  - Metrics: Prometheus, Grafana
-  - Logging: ElasticSearch, Fluentd, Kibana
-* Containerized components which can be [ran locally](docs/dev-run-prerequisites.md)
-  - Selected components via Docker
-  - Whole cluster via Minikube, Kubernetes, Helm
+* Messaging in real-time
+  - Send and receive messages, react and unreact with emojis
+  - Notifications when a message has been processed
+  - Multiple clients for the same user
+* Chats
+  - Shown with indication for new messages
+  - Review history at a random point in time
+* User profiles with full and public-only data

 Check out [what next](docs/what-next.md) needs to be implemented.
 I appreciate all comments so feel free to use the `Discussions` tab.